 Your Beagle’s veterinarian can help you determine the best diet for your particular dog, so it would be a great idea to consult with them.
-They will be able to talk with your about the many feeding options
+They will be able to talk with you about the many feeding options.

 Tip #4 – Establish a routine and stick to it.